rebwang/best-things-to-do-in-seattle/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you added to improve the site's functionality!
-- Customize the tab name and tab icon to the topic
+- Customized tab name and tab icon catering to the topic
-- Add a banner image that matches with the topic
+- Add a banner image that matches the topic

 ## Video Walkthrough